EvenTorset/fxr/README.md

 npm i @cccode/fxr --omit=dev
 ```

+If you are new to using Node.js and want to use the library locally, check out [the Node.js guide here](/NODE.md).

 ## WitchyBND
 While it has evolved quite a bit, this library started out as a JS port of [WitchyBND's C# FXR class](https://github.com/ividyon/WitchyBND/blob/main/WitchyFormats/Formats/RSFXR.cs).
 Most of the code for reading and writing the format is based on that.